 | Cattell Culture Fair (Cattell B scale) | 24 | 148 |

 Why the gap between 132 and 148?
 Both describe the same rarity.
 IQ scores are positions on a bell curve, and the standard deviation sets how spread out the numbers are.
 On an SD-15 scale like the WAIS, the 98th percentile sits about two standard deviations above the mean of 100 — roughly 130–132.
 The Cattell scale stretches the same curve with an SD of 24, so two standard deviations lands at 148.
 A Cattell 148 and a WAIS 132 are the same relative performance.
-This is why comparing raw numbers across tests is meaningless without knowing the scale — our guides to IQ percentiles and the IQ scale walk through the math in detail.
+This is why comparing raw numbers across tests is meaningless without knowing the scale — our guides to IQ percentiles and the IQ scale walk through the math, or use the IQ percentile calculator to compare equivalent scores directly.

 If you don't have a prior qualifying score, the standard route is a proctored admission test session organized by your national Mensa chapter.
 Formats vary by country, but a typical session (American Mensa's, for example) involves a battery of timed sections covering pattern recognition, logical reasoning, verbal and numerical problems, completed in roughly an hour under supervision.
 Some national groups use culture-fair, non-verbal tests built around matrix puzzles — abstract grids where you infer the rule and pick the missing piece, the same format described in our guide to how IQ tests work.